Moving to Florence, Italy

 What is a typical expat home or apartment like in Florence?

 "I chose a two bedroom apartment because my 28 year old daughter came with and we wanted our own bedrooms.
 Plus, we knew we would have relatives and friends come.
 There was an elevator that maybe half of the apartments have with washer in the unit.
-Not many houses to rent except maybe in the country," explained one expat living in Florence, Italy.
+Not many houses to rent except maybe in the country," said one expat who made the move to Florence.

 What is the average cost of housing in Florence?